How to Access Property Records in Illinois

 You cannot remove all personal information from public property records.
 However, you can minimize your exposure by limiting it.
 Contact public records offices and online repositories and ask them to remove things like your phone number, email address, and other sensitive information you don't want to be made public.

-Correcting Errors on Property Records
+Property Records Guide

-Illinois County Property Records
+- Maintaining and Amending Illinois Property Records

 - Adams County